-Whilst Greenberg is predominantly known for his post-Holocaust thought, his extensive articles and upcoming publication move far beyond his early post-Holocaust theology.
-To be sure many of the themes present in his early work continue to feature in his later theology.
-At numerous points and on multiple occasions, Greenberg uses the phrase ‘postmodern’ to describe his oeuvre.
-This paper has questioned this label, preferring to align it with the postmodern trends realised in classic American pragmatism, rather than the accepted Continental postmodern matrix.
-Reared and educated on a strict diet of American pragmatism, it trickles into his work and religious purview.
-This paper will argue that many of the principles on which classic pragmatism rests and which were advanced in the thought of thinkers such as Pierce, James and Dewey, find expression in Greenberg’s postmodern thought.
-Some key pragmatist principles such as fallibilism, humanistic pluralism, anti-foundationalism and meliorism comprise significant components of Greenberg’s thinking, laying the groundwork for a Jewish philosophy of social activism and pluralism.
+While Greenberg is predominantly known for his post-Holocaust thought, his extensive articles and upcoming publications move far beyond his early post-Holocaust theology.
+To be sure, many of the themes present in Greenberg’s early work continue to feature in his later theology.
+At numerous points, and on multiple occasions, Greenberg uses the phrase ‘postmodern’ to describe his oeuvre.
+In this thesis, I have questioned this label, preferring to align a label of Greenberg’s thought with the postmodern trends realized in classic American pragmatism (rather than the accepted Continental postmodern matrix).
+Reared and educated on a strict diet of American pragmatism, this school of philosophy trickled into Greenberg’s work and religious purview.
+In this thesis, I argued that many of the principles on which classic pragmatism rests – and which were advanced in the thought of thinkers such as Peirce, James, and Dewey – find expression in Greenberg’s postmodern thought.
+Some key pragmatist principles such as fallibilism, humanistic pluralism, anti-foundationalism, and meliorism comprise significant components of Greenberg’s thinking, which lay the groundwork for a Jewish philosophy of social activism and pluralism.

-In order to substantiate this claim we explored the origins of postmodernism delineating its main principles.
-After this the American postmodern purview through the aperspective of classic and neo-pragmatism was surveyed, concluding in a comparative analysis of the two schools which highlighted the analogous and disparities between the two.
-This analysis bore validation of our original suspicions that when Greenberg labels his thought ‘postmodern’ he is alluding primarily to specific postmodern principles: anti-foundationalism that erupts from the Holocausts’ confrontation with modernity; pluralism and fallibilism.
-Though these principles can be found in certain strands of postmodernism, to a far higher degree they characterise classic American pragmatist philosophy.
-Further corroborating our claim is the fact that specific features of Greenberg’s thought such as its melioristic motifs, epistemological humility, instrumentalism, communitarianism, and progressivism, find expression in the philosophy of classic pragmatists such as Dewey, James and to a degree, Pierce but are not occasioned to a high degree in Continental postmodern philosophy.
+In order to substantiate this claim, I explored the origins of postmodernism by delineating its main principles.
+After this, the American postmodern purview (through the perspective of classic and neo-pragmatism) was surveyed, which concluded in a comparative analysis of the two schools that highlighted the analogies and disparities between the two.
+This analysis bore validation of my original suspicion that when Greenberg labels his thought ‘postmodern,’ he is alluding primarily to specific postmodern principles: anti-foundationalism that erupts from the Holocausts’ confrontation with modernity, pluralism, and fallibilism.
+Though these principles can be found in certain strands of postmodernism, to a far higher degree they characterize classic American pragmatist philosophy.
+Further corroborating my claim is the fact that specific features of Greenberg’s thought, such as its melioristic motifs, epistemological humility, instrumentalism, communitarianism, and progressivism, find expression in the philosophy of classic pragmatists such as Dewey, James, and to a degree, Peirce – but are not occasioned to a high degree in Continental postmodern philosophy.

-Curious about the relationship between the American and European experience this paper dedicated a section to investigating divergences of war experience in the two landscapes.
-Continental postmodernism was in part found to be shaped by the impact of historical circumstances, significantly the Second World War.
-Early American pragmatism, founded in the ‘metaphysical club’ was shaped by the American Civil War.
-For both these movement, the changing tides of war challenged previous philosophical assumptions in the end replacing them with new ones – in America, pragmatism, in Europe, postmodernism.
-We noted the emphasis on progressivism in the American version of postmodernism may be owed, in part, to its repressive treatment of war experience- both the civil war and the Second World War – in particular the horrors of the Holocaust.
-For continental postmodernists, the Holocaust was arguably a schism so great that it ruptured all previous thought structures that could not recover.
+Curious about the relationship between the American and European experiences, I dedicated a section in this thesis to investigating divergences of war experience in the two landscapes.
+Continental postmodernism was – in part – found to be shaped by the impact of historical circumstances, significantly the Second World War.
+Early American pragmatism, founded through the ‘Metaphysical Club,’ was shaped by the American Civil War.
+For both these movements, the changing tides of war challenged previous philosophical assumptions and, in the end, replaced them with new ones – in America, pragmatism, in Europe, postmodernism.
+I previously noted that the emphasis on progressivism in the American version of postmodernism may be owed, in part, to its repressive treatment of war experience – both the Civil War and the Second World War (in particular the horrors of the Holocaust).
+For Continental postmodernists, the Holocaust was arguably a schism so great that it ruptured all previous thought structures that could not recover.